ORGANISING - 2021/2

 Summative feedback is provided in writing separately for each of the elements of assessment.

-- Develop a critical awareness of different aspects of contemporary organisations and organising as seen through multiple disciplinary and theoretical perspectives
+- Provide knowledge of different aspects of contemporary organisations and organising as seen through multiple disciplinary and theoretical perspectives for sustainable growth

-- Familiarise students with current issues and trends in organising and organisations.
+- Explore current issues and trends in organising and organisations

 C - Cognitive/analytical